Alan-Baylis/ProceduralGenerationPractice/README.md

-A one-week project as a procedural generation practice in Unity C#
+A one-week project made as a procedural generation practice in Unity C#

 City buildings, emission lighting and banners will be randomly generated at startup.

-Use mouse to control the camera.
+Use arrow keys to control the camera.

 <a href="http://niyuang.github.io/">Demo</a>